womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 comments: true
 ---

-Order of math operations is very important in programming language.
-If you don't know it well, you can get completely different results, than you expect.
+The order of math operations is very important in programming language.
+If you don't know them well, you can get completely different results, than you expect.
 And your code can be just wrong.
 You need to know the rules.
 Is the order similar like in math?
-Or maybe the algebraic expression is interpreted from left to right?
+Or maybe the algebraic expression is interpreted from the left to the right?
 Do you know how does this look like in Ruby?
 Let's check it.

 ```ruby
 2 + 2 * 2